 Transferring Credits from Community College to a University

 One of the most common scenarios in which people transfer college credits is when transferring from a community college to a four-year institution.
 After completing studies at a local community college, a student may have earned enough credits for an associate degree and want to move to a university to pursue the bachelor’s degree of their choice.
-Many community colleges will have what are known as "articulation agreements" with other schools (typically public four-year institutions located in, for example, the same state) that describe the portability of credits from one school to the other, meaning that you know, up front, which credits will likely transfer to a certain school.
+Community colleges may have what are known as "articulation agreements" with other schools (typically public four-year institutions located in, for example, the same state) that describe the portability of credits from one school to the other, meaning that you know, up front, which credits will likely transfer to a certain school.

 Transferring Credits from one College to Another